-- 1. A decision taken by the Board of Examiners shall be made within the time limit prescribed by statutory regulation, or, in the absence of such a time limit, within a reasonable period after receipt of the request. - 2.
-The reasonable period, referred to in paragraph 1 of this Article, shall in any event be deemed to have expired when the Board of Examiners has not made a decision or given communication, as referred to in Article 4:14 Awb (Dutch General Administrative Law Act), within eight (8) weeks of receiving the request. - 3.
-If, in the absence of a time limit prescribed by statutory regulation, a decision cannot be made within eight (8) weeks, the Board of Examiners shall inform the student, stating a reasonable time limit for the decision to be made (adjournment). - 4.
-The Board of Examiners will handle and decide on requests in order of priority and the legal time limit as referred to in Article 10, paragraph 2 of this BSc-EER.
-For this reason, it might be possible that students who submitted a request earlier, receive the decision at a later stage than their fellow students who submitted the request at a later date.
+- 1. A decision taken by the Board of Examiners shall be made within the legal time limit of eight (8) weeks (Article 4:13 Awb (Dutch General Administrative Law Act)) after receipt of the request. - 2.
+If a decision cannot be made within eight (8) weeks, the Board of Examiners shall inform the student, stating a reasonable time limit for the decision to be made (adjournment). - 3.
+The Board of Examiners will handle and decide on requests in order of priority and the legal time limit as referred to in Article 10, paragraph 1 of this BSc-EER.
+For this reason, it might be possible that students who submitted a request earlier, receive the decision at a later stage than their fellow students who submitted their request at a later date.